techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 13. }
 14. }
     Which of the following statements is true?
 (Choose one.)

-    a.
-Line 5 will not compile, because void methods cannot be overridden.
+A. Line 5 will not compile, because void methods cannot be overridden.

-    b.
-Line 12 will not compile, because no version of crunch() takes a char argument.
+B. Line 12 will not compile, because no version of crunch() takes a char argument.

-    c.
-The code will compile but will throw an exception at line 12.
+C. The code will compile but will throw an exception at line 12.

-    d.
-The code will compile and produce the following output: int version. e.
+D. The code will compile and produce the following output: int version. e.
 The code will compile and produce the following output: String version. f.

-Answer: D
+ANSWER: D
 MARK:
 2
+CHAPTER:

 MIX
 Yes